Social Security Tribunal Rules of Procedure (SOR/2022-256)

 (2) When deciding whether to give a party permission, the Tribunal must consider any relevant factor.
 For example, the Tribunal considers whether

-(a) the evidence is relevant;
+(a) the evidence or argument is relevant;

-(b) the evidence is new;
+(b) the evidence or argument is new;

 (d) giving permission would be unfair to a party; and